Heaven's What I Feel: Critical reception

-"Heaven's What I Feel" was successful in Europe, Japan, and the US.
-It peaked at number 27 on the Billboard Hot 100 and number 7 on the Hot Dance Music/Club Play chart.
-In Europe, the single reached the Top 5 in Hungary, Top 20 in Scotland and the UK, and Top 40 in Belgium and Switzerland.

 Music video

 The music video was directed by American film director Bille Woodruff.
 It was filmed in a "space" style and shows Gloria flying in some scenes.
 The video begins with Gloria standing alone singing in front of a magical green portal.
 As the chorus begins, she goes through it and ends up flying along a rotating tunnel with flashing lights.
 As the second verse begins, Gloria ends up in a club, amidst dancing people in several floors.
 Along the walls are screens with Estefan singing.
 She also performs choreography with some of the dancers.
 Towards the end, she is lifted up as she continues to sing.
 After she sings the last note of the song, everyone in the club claps for her.
 The video received the ALMA Award for "Best Outstanding Video".
 Two similar videos were created, one for the English version and one for the Spanish version.

 Usage in media

 The song was included in the movie Dance with Me (starring Vanessa L. Williams and Chayanne) soundtrack.